 October 1st, 2022 -to December 10.
 Introduction to Buddhist Meditation.
-Weekly Saturday morning class with in person (limited space) and Zoom options, Registration required.
+Weekly Saturday morning class on Zoom.
+Registration required.
 No fee to attend.
 Class facilitator: Jordan Van Voast, M.Ac., a student of Yangsi Rinpoche and Venerable Thubten Chodron, among others.
 More details here.

 Friday, January 28, 7:00 to 9:00p.m.
 Thought Transformation (Lojong).
 Lojong (Tib. བློ་སྦྱོང་,Wylie: blo sbyong) is a mind training practice in the Tibetan Buddhist tradition based on a set of aphorisms formulated in Tibet in the 12th century by Geshe Chekawa.
 The practice involves refining and purifying one's motivations and attitudes in order to bring about the enlightenment of oneself and all other sentient beings.

 Saturday, January 29, 11:00a.m to 1:00p.m.
 Medicine Buddha Empowerment (jenang).
 By invoking the Medicine Buddha, one is empowered to heal all physical and mental illness, and ultimately the disease of living in a cycle of never ending problems, thus enabling complete purification of all disease and their causes, leading to complete enlightenment.
 This practice is especially important now in this time of pandemic and environmental deterioration.

 Renowned for his keen intelligence and dynamic teaching style, Jhado Rinpoche is also highly acclaimed for his ability to engage Western students in ways that are interesting and personally relevant.
 In addition to these qualities, Rinpoche is also well known and loved for his gentle demeanor and his kindness.